What To Do If Santander Have Refused Your Mortgage

 Recent defaults

-Many people who have defaulted on a credit commitment in the last year have a mortgage declined by Santander.
-They might tell you that you need to wait until your default has been satisfied for at least 12 months before you reapply, but that’s based on their own rules and criteria.
-The brokers in our network have deep working relationships with other mortgage lenders who can accept customers with more recent defaults than this.
+Many people who defaulted on a credit commitment last year have had their mortgage declined by Santander.
+They might tell you that you must wait until your default has been satisfied for at least 12 months before you reapply, but that’s based on their rules and criteria.

 Non-standard construction